pinebai/pde-solvers/README.md

 pde-solvers
 ===========

 These are some of the big c++ research codes I wrote in my past life as a scientist at LLNL.
+These versions are no longer actively maintained.

 This repository contains discretized partial differential equation (PDE) solvers for problems arising in fluid dynamics, cell biology and finance.